-Mums that are already covered in open flowers may be at or past their peak blooming time and will not last much longer, while plants that are just at the budding stage will give you a much longer display.
+Fall mums that are already covered in open flowers may be at or past their peak blooming time and will not last much longer, while plants that are just at the budding stage will give you a much longer display.
 It’s worth the wait!

 How to Plant Mums in the Garden

 If you wish to transplant your hardy mums from a container to your garden, be sure to do it before the first frost of the season.
-Make sure you plant them in a location that gets about six hours of sun per day and has well-draining soil.
-Do not fertilize mums in the fall as this can negatively affect blooming.
+The earlier you get your mum in the ground, the more likely it will survive the winter.

 Watering Hardy Mums

 Once established, you can reduce watering to once a week.
-Browning bottom leaves and dropping flowers are signs that you are not watering enough.
+Browning bottom leaves and dropping flowers are signs of not watering enough.

 Overwintering Hardy Mums